Relational Database Distillation: From Structured Tables to Condensed Graph Data: Introduction

 In light of these challenges, we propose Table-to-Graph (T2G), the first relational database distillation framework that compresses large-scale relational databases into compact heterogeneous graphs while preserving predictive utility.
 T2G addresses the challenge of multi-modal attributes through a clustering-based pretraining objective.
 It independently encodes each column using lightweight, modality-specific tokenizers, which can be directly applied for table representation and inference during deployment.
 The clustering process further identifies shared patterns among entities and assigns pseudo-labels that group similar ones, forming the foundation for effective distillation.
 Subsequently, T2G generates the synthetic heterogeneous graph structure via Stochastic Block Modeling (SBM) \cite{lee2019review} guided by pseudo-labels, which explicitly captures inter-cluster relationships and preserves the structural dependencies across tables.
 This design enables the simultaneous generation of diverse edge types, improving efficiency by avoiding sequential table reconstruction.
 Finally, to enhance adaptability across tasks, T2G employs a kernel ridge regression (KRR) objective \cite{nguyen2021dataset} for feature distillation.
 Guided by both task labels and pseudo-labels, the distillation process enhances data quality and ensures adaptability for both classification and regression tasks.

 The main contributions of this paper are three-fold: \begin{itemize}[leftmargin=*] \item We introduce and formalize relational database distillation (RDD), a novel, practical, yet challenging research problem in large-scale RDB modeling. \item We propose Table-to-Graph (T2G), a novel RDD framework that distills relational databases into compact heterogeneous graphs.
 T2G employs a clustering-based objective to independently condense multi-modal attributes and leverages SBM to capture heterogeneous dependencies across tables.
-Furthermore, it generalizes to both classification and regression tasks, ensuring applicability in diverse predictive scenarios. \item Through extensive experiments on real-world relational databases, we show that T2G significantly reduces data size while maintaining competitive performances on classification and regression tasks, demonstrating its effectiveness as a scalable paradigm for learning on relational databases. \end{itemize}
+Furthermore, it generalizes to both classification and regression tasks, ensuring applicability in diverse predictive scenarios. \item Through extensive experiments on real-world relational databases, we show that T2G significantly reduces data size while maintaining competitive performances on classification and regression tasks, demonstrating its effectiveness as a scalable paradigm for learning on relational databases.
+Our codes are available at: \href{https://github.com/XYGaoG/T2G}{https://github.com/XYGaoG/T2G} \end{itemize}